init-esphome – ESPHome project folder generator for Linux

 Install Microsoft Visual Studio Code

-If you don’t already have Microsoft Visual Studio Code installed, then add the repository and install it.
+If you don’t already have Microsoft Visual Studio Code installed, then add the repository and install it for 22.04, or install the snap for 24.04.

 sudo apt update -y